-We climbed up a bumpy dirt road and had to try to counterbalance our weight and sit forward so that the whole bike wouldn’t tip over backwards…which actually happened once already!
-The trike front wheel went airborne and Karina and Joy fell off the back!
+We climbed up a bumpy dirt road and had to try to counterbalance our weight and sit forward so that the whole bike wouldn’t tip over backward…which actually happened once already!
+The trike’s front wheel went airborne and Karina and Joy fell off the back!
 They got up, dusted themselves off, and hopped back on; they passed my test on toughness.
-In fact it was then that I realized that I was probably the wimpiest chick in this group!
+In fact, it was then that I realized that I was probably the wimpiest chick in this group!

 Banaue Rice Terraces

 The Banaue Terrace viewpoint was one of those few places in the world that really took my breath away.
 That overwhelming rush of excitement that you get when you see something truly incredible came sweeping over me and left me rather speechless.

 I have seen many famous sites, Taj Mahal, Great Pyramids, Roman Coliseum, Eiffel Tower, Grand Canyon to name a few, but I think the effect of seeing those places was less since I had been exposed to all of them before in magazines, television, books, movies, etc. When you come across something that you’ve never actually seen before, it has a more profound effect; that was the Banaue rice terraces for me.
 They were stunning.

 Banaue to Batad Rice Terraces Hike

 After my rice terrace photoshoot in Banaue, we continued up the bumpy mountain road to the beginning of our trail for trekking.
 We bid Yazzer goodbye as we would be on foot for the next 3 days going from village to village.
 Joy strapped on my big backpack, Karina took the lead, and Nora and I brought up the rear.
 The trail was great, not very traveled, but good enough to easily find your way.